-- 1. Follow the instructions in SECTION 4: Startup and Shutdown of the User Information portion of this manual to properly shut down the air handler. - 2.
+- 1. Follow the instructions in SECTION 4: Startup and Shutdown of the User Information Manual on page 5 of these instructions to properly shut down the air handler. - 2.
 Open the ceiling access panel by removing the thumb screws.

-CAUTION: Be very careful when removing the last thum screw as the panel can swing down quickly and cause injury.

-- 3. Remove the control box cover. - 4.
+CAUTION: Be very careful when removing the last thumb screw as the panel can swing down quickly and cause injury. - 3.
+Remove the control box cover. - 4.
 Unplug the blower motor female plug (BMFP) from the mating plug located on the control box. - 5.
 Disconnect the electrical supply wires and ground wire from the terminal block and ground lug.
 Remove the strain relief that is securing these wires and remove the wires from the control box. - 6.
 Remove the 5 screws that secure the control box to the air handler and remove the control box.
 The electric heating elements are attached to the control box and will come out with the control box.